What We Can Do

 *Zippers.
 These are best done when a Bible is new.
 Zippers done poorly are destructive.

 *Edge stitching, machine corner crimping, and leather lining.
 We use standard leatherette for end pages.
+(But we have one specialty style now that is leather lined.)

 *Duplicate by hand what was done by computers and high tech machines that made thousands of copies at the same time.